claritylab/lucida/README.md

 - Testing IMM: ./sirius-imm-test.sh
 - Testing ASR+QA: ./sirius-asr-qa-test.sh

-Audio examples can be found under SIRIUS_ROOT/inputs
+Audio examples can be found under SIRIUS_ROOT/inputs.

 ### Web-App

-To run as a web-application, see [sirius-web](sirius-web)
+To run as a web-application, see [sirius-web](sirius-web).

 ### Sirius-suite